perusio/drush-cache-warmer/README.md

     service.
 There's a suggested config in the config subdirectory.
 Adapt it to your liking.

- 4. Specify the necessary options and you're done if just testing or priming a cache.
+ 4. Specify the necessary options and you're done, if just testing or priming a cache.

  5. For using microcaching in a consistent manner.
 Create a cronjob